 Electrification rate.
-The Philippines' electrification rate is 90.4%, based on the most recent data from the Philippine Statistics Authority (PSA; 2021).
-This indicates that roughly 10 million individuals, or 9.6% of the population, still do not have access to power.
-Among the major islands, Luzon has the highest household electrification level at 98.7% with Visayas closely following at 96.8%.
-Meanwhile, Mindanao's electrification level is almost 86.0%.
-The PSA also points out that households in urban regions are more likely to have access to electricity than those in rural areas do; 96.1% of urban households have access, compared to only 84.3% of families in rural areas.
+The Philippines' electrification rate as of December 2022 is 96.2%.14 This indicates that roughly 879,232 households still do not have access to power.
+Among the major islands, Luzon has the highest household electrification level at 98.9% with Visayas closely following at 97.6%.
+Meanwhile, Mindanao's electrification level is at 88.1%.
+The 2020 Philippine Statistics Authority's Census of Population points out that households in urban regions are more likely to have access to electricity than those in rural areas do; 96.1% of urban households have access, compared to only 84.3% of families in rural areas.
 This gap in access to power is caused by a number of things, including the high expense of extending electricity infrastructure to remote places, the scarcity of resources available to the government, and the difficulties in reaching populations in remote, difficult-to-reach locations.

 Poverty.
-Based on the 2021 Family Income and Expenditure Survey (FIES), the poverty threshold among the population was Php.
-2,406 (US\$43.74) which meant that a Filipino needed at least the same amount of money on average, per month to meet his/her basic food and non-food needs.
+Based on the 2021 Family Income and Expenditure Survey (FIES), the poverty threshold among the population was PHP 2,406 (\$43.74) which meant that a Filipino needed at least the same amount of money on average, per month to meet his/her basic food and non-food needs.
 The 2021 national poverty incidence (PI) for the country was 18.14%, which translates to 19.9 million poor Filipinos, up from 16.7% (17.7 million) in 2018.